lhmouse/k3/PROTOCOL.md

    a connection.
 4. A _handshake_ is a special piece of data that a host sends via a connection for authentication.
-5. The _client peer_ of a connection is the host that is to initiate the connection and to send a handshake.
+5. The _client peer_ of a connection is the host that initiates connections and send handshakes.
-6. The _server peer_ of a connection is the host that listens for incoming connections and receive handshakes.
+6. The _server peer_ of a connection is the host that listens for incoming connections and receives handshakes.
 7. A _peer_ is either a client peer or a server peer.

 ## Connection Management and Message Delivery